The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 How much ODA does Australia allocate to education?

-Australia was the 11th-largest DAC donor to education in 2022.
+Australia was the 15th-largest DAC donor to education in 2023 and spending on education represented 6% of total ODA in 2023, both declines from 2022.

 How is Australian educational ODA changing?

-The government is likely to increase education spending over time.
-Its revised budget estimated ODA for education will reach AUD499 million ( US$346 million) in FY2022/23.
+The government is likely to maintain education spending over time.

 As is the case across sectors, Australia favors bilateral spending for education.